Update cookies preferences

 Phase 6: Project Management: Timelines and Resource Estimation

-Providing accurate time and cost estimates for a Magento upgrade is notoriously difficult, as the effort is highly dependent on the complexity of the specific installation.
-However, by breaking the project down into the phases outlined in this report and defining complexity tiers, it is possible to create a realistic estimation model for planning purposes.
+Providing accurate time and cost estimates for a Magento upgrade is difficult.
+By breaking the project into phases and defining complexity tiers, it is possible to create a realistic estimation model.

 6.1.
 Breakdown of Effort by Phase